| BWV 109 Ich glaube, lieber Herr, hilf

 1. Chorus [Dictum] (S, A, T, B)

-I have faith, O dear Lord, help my unbelieving.
+I believe, O my Lord, help my unbelieving.

 2. Recit.
 (T)

-The Lord's own hand, indeed, has not grown short,(1)
+The Lord's own hand, indeed, is still not short,(1)

 3. Aria (T)